gustavom2998/learning_rust/rust_book/2_guessing_game/1_input_processing.md

 ## Processing a Guess

-We can start the game  asking for use input and checking the user input.
+We can start the game by asking for the users input and checking the user input.
 We can write the following main file:

 ```rust
 // Input/Output Library import